ladyDetrov/fullstack_js/README.md

 # Add event app

-This repository is an example of simpole fullstack app handling event form and adding record to mongodb with node.js + express
+This repository is an example of simple fullstack app, handling event form and adding record to mongodb with node.js + express

 ## Getting Started